 - Technical paper.
 Evaluates technical products or services, or a method of analysis.

 - Conceptual paper.
-This is where new hypotheses are explored and is wholly theoretical, so of no real benefit to practitioners, who are more inclined to be interested in practical applications of theory.
-However, something that deals with a theoretical concept, such as globalization, in a way that shows practical applications, will be appealing.
+This is where new hypotheses are explored, and is wholly theoretical, so arguably of limited real benefit to practitioners who are more inclined to be interested in practical applications of theory.

 - Case study.
-In that this involves focusing on the particular (i.e. an organisation or part of one, an industry sector or a country), then it is highly relevant to practitioners.
+This involves focusing on the particular (i.e., an organization or part of one, an industry sector or a country), and it is highly relevant to practitioners.

 - Literature review.
-A literature review is more associated with a research subject, and so it would be rarer for a practitioner journal to publish this sort of article.
+A literature review is more strongly associated with a research project, so it would be slightly unusual for a practitioner journal to publish this sort of article.

 - General review.
 This type of paper gives an overview of a concept, technique or phenomenon.
-The review should obviously be written in a general, journalistic style, and should be on an issue which has a bearing on business, e.g. a new piece of legislation, or issue such as globalization, or a particular industry trend.
+The review should obviously be written in a general, journalistic style, and should be on an issue which has a bearing on business, e.g., a new piece of legislation, or a particular industry trend.